Kate Middleton’s Sister Pippa Is Reportedly Pregnant With Her Second Child

 Pippa Middleton, the younger sibling of Kate, the Duchess of Cambridge, is reportedly pregnant with her second child.
 Pippa, who is married to James Matthews, is already a mother to one son, Arthur, born in October 2018.
 The couple wed in 2017 at St. Mark’s Church in Englefield.

-Page Six reported that a source close to the family claimed, “Pippa and James are thrilled, it’s fantastic news amid a difficult year.
-The entire family is delighted.”
+“Pippa and James are thrilled, it’s fantastic news amid a difficult year.
+The entire family is delighted,” a source close to the family said, reported Page Six.

 The outlet also stated the young family will move to an estate in Berkshire, close to the home of her parents Carole and Michael Middleton.
 Their new abode is reportedly a 72-acre country estate called Bucklebury Farm Park in Berkshire.

 Pippa hasn’t publicly confirmed the happy news as yet.
 She did announce her first pregnancy via a 2018 Waitrose Weekend magazine column focused on exercising during gestation.
 Readers of the column were surprised to learn that she was already three months along when she spoke about how she had taken care of herself at that time.